lautarozerpa/lautarozerpa/README.md

 - 👋 Hi, I’m @lautarozerpa
-- 👀 I’m interested in Python
+- 👀 I’m interested in Web design
-- 🌱 I’m currently learning Python, HTML, CSS, Javascript
+- 🌱 I’m currently learning HTML, CSS, Javascript, PHP

 <!---
 lautarozerpa/lautarozerpa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.